3 new Scrum Retrospective Ideas for any team

 Bonus - Scrum Retrospective Method 4: Echometer

-Another way to design retros is of course to use Retro Tools!
-In particular, I would like to mention Echometer, which I was involved in developing myself.
+Another way to design retros is of course to use what is there - Retro Tools!
+In particular, I would like to mention Echometer here, in whose development I myself participated.

 It combines insights from psychology with agile best practices to get the best out of team health checks & fun retrospectives - to help to grow your team.

-We also have a catalog of different retrospective methods – and it can be used both remote and offline.
+We also have a catalog of different retrospective methods - and it can be used both online remotely and offline.

 If you would like to explore all the possible retrospective ideas in our tool, you can simply do so following the button: